Edward

 device and method herein disclosed, the valve is used in a

 different manner in keeping with the uniflow principle.
-In keeping
+In

-auxiliary exhaust function.
+an auxiliary exhaust function.
 The two areas control steam flow

 through separate inlet and auxiliary exhaust ports and passages.